Non-importation Act

-The Non-Importation Act, passed by the United States Congress on April 18, 1806, forbid any kind of import of certain British goods in an attempt to coerce Britain to suspend its impressment of American sailors and to respect American sovereignty and neutrality.
-The Act was the first in a series of ineffective attempts of Congress and the administrations of President Thomas Jefferson and James Madison to respond economically, instead of militarily, to these British actions and to other consequences of the Napoleonic Wars.
+The Non-Importation Act, passed by the United States Congress on April 18, 1806, forbid any kind of import of certain British goods in an attempt to coerce Britain to suspend its interference with American merchant shipping.
+The Act was the first in a series of ineffective attempts of Congress and the administrations of President Thomas Jefferson and James Madison to respond economically instead of militarily to disputes with Britain and to other consequences of the Napoleonic Wars.
 The Act was part of the chain of events leading to the War of 1812.

 Background

-During the Napoleonic Wars, British and to a lesser extent French interference with American shipping motivated Congress to action.
-As the United States was far weaker than either belligerent, economic warfare alternatives to military action were explored as possible means of leverage.
-Some in Congress favored full embargo, while other wanted more limited measures.
-After three months of debate, those calling for limited measures initially prevailed.
-Taking effect on November 15, 1806, the Act aimed to threaten Britain's prosperity by impeding trade, with an ultimate aim of motivating Britain to cease interfering with American shipping, which would relieve the United States of the self-inflicted consequences of enforcement.
+During the Napoleonic Wars, British and, to a lesser extent, French interference with American merchant shipping prompted Congress to take action.
+Given the United States' relative weakness compared to these powers, Congress explored economic measures as an alternative to military engagement.
+While some advocated for a full embargo, others supported more measured actions.
+After three months of debate, the limited measures gained initial support.
+The resulting act, effective November 15, 1806, aimed to pressure Britain through economic means and compel it to respect American shipping rights.
+However, the act's enforcement had unintended consequences for the U.S. economy.